wzulfikar/lifelog/tech/case_study__ari_fleet_management.md

 *From Pearson, Management Information System - Managing The Digital Firm, Fourteenth Edition, Page 265 - 266.*

 ##### Why was data management so problematic at ARI?
+- A lot of data need to be processed, and it consists of more than 1 type of data

 ##### Describe ARI's earlier capabilities for data anlysis and reporting and their impact on business